Galois groups of random integer polynomials and van der Waerden's Conjecture: Preliminaries on primitive permutation groups

 \begin{remark} {\em The proofs of Theorems~\ref{genindbound} and~\ref{basicindbound} and Remark~\ref{basicindboundgen} rely on the classification of finite simple groups (CFSG).
 However, that these results hold for $n\leq 35$ can be deduced, without CFSG, using the arguments above together with the classification of all primitive groups $G\subset S_n$ that have a non-identity element $g\in G$ moving $k$ letters, where $k\leq 14$; this~classification was sketched by Jordan and completed in works of Manning~\cite{Manning2p,Manning3p,Manning10,Manning68,Manning12,Manning14} (see also~\cite{Williamson} for an elegant treatment in the case that $k$ is prime).

-The aforementioned general result of Babai~\cite[6.14]{Babai} also does not use CFSG; it states that the smallest number of points moved by a non-identity element in a primitive permutation group $G\subset S_n$ is at least $\frac12(\sqrt{n}-1)$, implying that $\ind(G)\geq \frac14(\sqrt{n}-1)$.
+The aforementioned general result of Babai~\cite[6.14]{Babai} also does not use CFSG; it states that the smallest number of points moved by a non-identity element in a primitive permutation group $G\subset S_n$ that is not $A_n$ or $S_n$ is at least $\frac12(\sqrt{n}-1)$, implying that $\ind(G)\geq \frac14(\sqrt{n}-1)$.
 This result is nearly as strong as Theorem~\ref{genindbound} and gives the correct order of magnitude.

 We thus check that none of the displayed Theorems and Corollaries in the introduction depend on CFSG except for the specific threshold 53 in the last assertion of Corollary~\ref{main3}(a), which may be safely replaced by 1090, and the bound $O(H^{n-bn/\!\log^2\!n})$ in Corollary~\ref{main3}(c), which may be replaced by $O(H^{n-b\sqrt{n}})$, by using only the above results of Jordan, Manning, and~Babai; see~Section~\ref{proofofmain3}.} \end{remark}